 Some business owners may choose cash over card payments because they feel it gives them more control over when they get paid — they manually make the deposits, in theory helping them manage cash flow.

 The thing is, you can get paid a whole lot faster without cash.
 Square deposits funds into your account the next business day.
 And if you need those funds even faster, our Instant Deposit feature will release the money within 20 minutes*, whatever the time of day or day of the week (even on bank holidays).
 So with card, you not only get to scrap the hassle of storing cash securely on-site and taking it to the bank, you get to reinvest the money you make almost immediately.

 It’s a simple one, but one that every small business needs to think about.
 Your regulars are the lifeblood of what you do, so how do you make them happy and keep them coming back?
 Our research revealed that 58% of Brits prefer to use their cards over any other form of payment — less than a third of us prefer cash.
 That preference is an indicator of what makes people happy.
 And happy customers are customers that spend more, and more regularly.

 Accepting card payments can also demonstrate to customers that your business is legitimate.
 Having logos for all the major cards you accept at your point-of-sale or in your store window instils a sense of trust.
 And trust ultimately leads to happier customers.

 Accepting card and mobile payments helps you build better relationships with your customers whilst increasing cash flow.
 And it’s affordable — signing up with Square is free, there are no monthly charges or long-term commitments and every in-store transaction is charged with the same 1.75% fee.
-You can get started with our pocket-size reader, and gradually build your setup from there.
+You can get started with our pocket-size reader or our all-in-one card machine and gradually build your setup from there.